petronije2002/sending_gmail/README.md

 # sending_gmail

 sending_gmail is a simple way for sending text e-mails through Gmail API from your python script.
-Simply import send_gmail function, and use it to send emails on behave of you gmail account.
+Simply import send_gmail function, and use it to send emails on behave of your gmail account.

-First register your app via gmail API console.
+First register your app via Google API console.
 You can follow these instructions: https://www.epilis.gr/en/blog/2016/07/18/sending-e-mails-using-gmail-api/

-send_gmail uses the scope : 'https://www.googleapis.com/auth/gmail.send' , it meanse you will be asked to authorize your app, for sending messages only.
+send_gmail uses the scope : 'https://www.googleapis.com/auth/gmail.send' , it means you will be asked to authorize your app, for sending messages only.

 Make .client_secret directory in ~ ($HOME) and place there client_secret.json from google api console.